Marriage & Family

 “Christ-centered reflection on sex, dating, and relationships has been a long time coming; thankfully, it has finally arrived.
 This volume is a must-read for anyone doing ministry among humans.”

-Chris Castaldo, Pastor, New Covenant Church, Naperville, Illinois; author, Talking with Catholics about the Gospel; coauthor, The Unfinished Reformation: What Unites and Divides Catholics and Protestants after 500 Years
+Chris Castaldo, Lead Pastor, New Covenant Church, Naperville, Illinois; author, Talking with Catholics about the Gospel

 “Gerald and Jay provide solid wisdom for emerging adults and parents on an issue of extreme importance in our day.
 Young adults who wish to follow Jesus wholeheartedly are faced daily with an onslaught of sexual temptation.
 What’s more, they are largely ill-equipped to negotiate the sex-saturated culture in which they live.
 I believe that the teaching in this book, if lived out, will lead to a godly marriage of passion and purity.”